You’re about to start your in vitro fertilization (IVF) journey — or perhaps you’re already on it. But you’re not alone — about

 There’s a lot to be said for mind over matter and making the most of uncomfortable, painful, and inconvenient situations.
 This is one of them.

-Do yourself a favor and start taking care of yourself early and often.
+Starting to take care of yourself early and often can be very helpful.
 Doing so will help you better manage, and even avoid, some of the pain points of an IVF cycle.
 Here are some tips:

 - Drink plenty of water.